tjbo/dotfiles/README.md

 Right now I'm not managing 100% of system software, there are some exceptions below:

-### Software I downloaded and installed manually:
+### Software installed manually:
 - chrome
 - xcode

-### Software Installed with Homebrew
+### Software installed with Homebrew
+- android studio
 - yabai and there is also a path in my zshrc for it
-- android studio
-- flipper
 - vagrant
 - whatsapp
+- flipper